-The oak processionary moth (OPM) (Thaumetopoea processionea) is a pest that has been found in Surrey.
+The oak processionary moth (OPM) (Thaumetopoea processionea) was accidentally introduced into England in 2005.
 It lives on oak trees and poses a risk to human and animal health.
+It is present in the South East of England and in Elmbridge.

 Health risks